edgio-docs/edgio-docs/guides/delivery/control/configure/live_streaming.md

 -   Cookie-based

 You can set your hash secret per slot.
-You can find more information in the "[MediaVault User Guide](/delivery/delivery/mediavault)" or by talking to your Representative.
+You can find more information in the [MediaVault User Guide](/delivery/delivery/mediavault) or by talking to your Representative.

 <Callout type="info">Enabling causes the Integrated Player Embed Code not to function.</Callout>